spotify/scio/SECURITY.md

 - Steps to reproduce or a proof of concept
 - Any relevant environment details (Scio version, runner, JDK version)

-This policy covers the Scio library itself.
+This policy covers only the Scio library itself.
 Vulnerabilities in upstream dependencies such as Apache Beam should be reported to the [Apache Security Team](https://www.apache.org/security/).

 If you have questions about a potential vulnerability, you can also reach out to the maintainers via [GitHub Discussions](https://github.com/spotify/scio/discussions).